luyadev/luya/UPGRADE.md

   ],
   ```
 * `#809`: Soft delete admin trait public static method `SoftDeleteValues` has ben renamed to `FieldStateDescriber`.
 * `#791`: As we removed the LUYA module, the luya core library is now availabel trough the composer package `luyadev/luya-core` instead of using `zephir/luya`.
 You can also remove the luya composer package from your require section as it should be defined as dependencie of the modules.
+As part of this change you now have to `bootstrap` the cms module in the bootstrap section of your config.
 * `#780`: In terms of Yii2 controller view render behavior consistency:
   - removed `$useModuleViewPath` property of `luya\web\Controller`.
   - removed `$controllerUseModuleViewPath` property of `luya\base\Module` replaced with `$useAppViewPath`.